durch/rust-s3/README.md

 Tiny Rust library for working with Amazon S3

+*PSA: Please PR against the dev branch, it should be up parallel to master at all times*

 ### Intro
 Very modest interface towards Amazon S3.
 Supports `put`, `get`, `list`, and `delete`.